 • Account for all staff in an evacuation – check bathrooms, etc. while leaving to ensure that nobody is left behind, and check all staff are at the evacuation point.

-• Assist anyone in the workplace who needs help in an emergency, such as helping visually-impaired co-workers
+• Assist anyone in the workplace who needs help in an emergency, such as helping visually impaired co-workers

 • Regularly check fire exits to ensure they remain clear